B0ndo2/home-assistant-tuya-custom/README.md

 This was originally a fork of lasry1/home-assistant-tuya-custom (https://github.com/lasry1/home-assistant-tuya-custom).
 I bought a 2 valve timer and with the fork from lasry1 I was able to get only one valve to work.

-This requires some external steps to be completed in order to work
+This requires some external steps to be completed in order to work (up to step 5 only)

 see https://community.home-assistant.io/t/tuya-based-water-timer/899918/2